BrendonPierson/war-game-app/README.md

-# War
+# NSS Project: War: What is it good for?
-## A rendition of the classic card game using the http://deckofcardsapi.com/ api for an NSS class project.
+A rendition of the classic card game using the http://deckofcardsapi.com/ api for an NSS class project.
-## The game involves each player recieving a seperate deck of cards, and the winner is declared after 52 rounds.
+The game involves each player recieving a seperate deck of cards, and the winner is declared after 52 rounds.

-##Technologies
+###Technologies
 1. Bootstrap
 2. RequireJS
 3. Bower